cwendorf/EASI/docs/applications/ContrastsOneWayDataApplication.md

 ![](figures/Contrasts-OneWay-ContrastA-1.png)<!-- -->

-Create side-by-side plots of the means and the mean subsets and enhance the plots by adding colors.
+Create side-by-side enhanced plots of the means and the mean subsets.

 ```r
 contrastTheme <- c("darkred","darkblue","darkblue")